 Check your tires.
 If your tires are improperly inflated, your miles per gallon (MPG) could drop by 3%.
 Know the what the recommended pressure is for your tires, check it often, and make sure your tires are properly inflated.

 Avoid stop-and-start driving.
 Take routes that with fewer traffic lights and stop signs, when you can.
 Drive at a constant speed on the highway, instead of speeding up and slowing down.
 Use cruise control.
+If you have been injured because of a truck accident, then you should contact a lawyer to help you get compensation.

 Replace your air filter.
 According to FuelEconomy.gov, you can save the equivalent of $.32 per gallon of gas by keeping your air filter clean.
 The clean air filter will also protect your engine.
+You should also replace your windshield if it’s cracked or chipped.
+The utah windshield crack law states that all vehicles on public roadways must have windshields made of safety glass to protect you and other drivers.

 Take off excess pounds.
 No, you don’t have to go on a diet.
 Remove unneeded cargo from your vehicle.
 If you are carrying around boxes of stuff, sports equipment or other stuff you don’t need, take it out and save on gas.